-The Company believes that is has sufficient cash to continue its operations into 2012.
-However, depending on the operating results in 2011, the Company may need to obtain additional cash in 2012 to continue to fund operations.
+The Company believes that it has sufficient cash to continue its operations into 2013.
+However, depending on the operating results in 2011 and 2012, the Company may need to obtain additional cash in 2013 to continue to fund operations.

 NOTE 2 - BASIS OF PRESENTATION